ted-dunstone/yaml2doc/README.md

 ## Introduction

 Convert YAML to documentation.

-Useful for specifying specs or examples.
+Particularly useful for documenting specifications or examples.

 ## Requirements